leiyakenney/koroibos/README.md

 ```

 ### User Story #6: GET api/v1/events/:id/medalists
-Returns all medalists for an event by event ID
+Returns all medalists for an event by event ID.

 [See it in production!](https://koroibos-lk.herokuapp.com/api/v1/events/1/medalists)
 ```
 GET /api/v1/events/:id/medalists